 Payday loans tend to be for smaller amounts, and can be borrowed over a short period of time, generally repaid within around 30 days – usually your payday.
 They are often subject to credit and affordability checks, and most direct payday lenders are looking for a minimum credit score and income before approving an application.
 So if you have a recent County Court Judgement, this could make it slightly more difficult to get a payday loan, depending on the lender.
 Some payday loan lenders will still consider your application though, even with a CCJ, particularly if you have been keeping up with the repayments.

-If you have an outstanding payment for a loan, credit card or bill and have not settled it, the lender can choose to take you to court and issue a County Court Judgement.
+If you have an outstanding payment for a loan, credit card or bill and have not settled it, the lender can choose to take you to court.
+The court can then issue a County Court Judgement if they believe that you owe money to the loan provider.

-My Financial Broker accepts thousands of loan applications every day and this includes people with adverse credit histories and CCJs.
+My Financial Broker helps people find loans every day and this includes people with adverse credit histories and CCJs.
 We have over 25 years of combined experience working in the loans and financial industry, and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.

 To apply, you’ll simply need to let us know a few personal details, your employment information, your income and expenditure, as well as the bank details you wish the funds to be paid into.
 The application should only take a few minutes to complete, and you’ll get an instant decision on screen.Apply Now